openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 ##### Clone
 Click Clone to copy an existing search.
 The cloned search can then be modified by selecting the Edit button.
 ##### Import
 Click Import to import a remote repository search that has previously been exported from the Administration Console.
 A warning dialog will be displayed.

-(NOTE: Only ZIP files that have been exported from the Administration Console should be imported—other ZIP files may adversely affect the stability of the system.)
+*NOTE: Only ZIP files that have been exported from the Administration Console should be imported—other ZIP files may adversely affect the stability of the system.*

 ##### Export
 Click Export to export a remote repository search as a ZIP file.

 ## Search types
 Each remote repository search type can be configured to display results that can be contributed to a collection using the user process described above.
 Available search types include:
-•  EQUELLA
+* EQUELLA
-•  MERLOT
+* MERLOT
-•  SRU
+* SRU
-•  SRW
+* SRW
-•  Z3950
+* Z3950

 ### Add a search